splunk/public-o11y-docs/infrastructure/use-navigators.rst

 View dependencies in the navigator sidebar
 ----------------------------------------------------

-.. note:: Available only for hosts and virtual hosts.
+.. note:: Available only for hosts, virtual hosts, and Kubernetes nodes navigators.

-In navigators for hosts in :strong:`My Data Center` and virtual hosts, Amazon EC2, Azure Virtual Machines, and Google Cloud Platform, you can track dependent services in the navigator sidebar.
+In navigators for Kubernetes nodes, hosts in :strong:`My Data Center` and virtual hosts, Amazon EC2, Azure Virtual Machines, and Google Cloud Platform, you can track dependent services and containers in the navigator sidebar.

 Best practice
 ============================